 In 2013, staff identified a trend of increased costs for repair and replacement projects needed to keep the buildings housing Police, Fire, City Hall and Public Works viable.
 This increasing financial need was 2-3 times above what was historically necessary.
 An independent engineering study evaluated building conditions and revealed serious issues.
-The results of those studies are available below.

 Following the November 14 Public Hearing, the Fridley City Council approved the financing portion of a civic campus housing Police, Fire, Public Works and City Hall at the former Columbia Arena location.